thecodingmachine/tdbm/doc/generating_daos.md

 - `public function create()` : returns a new UserBean object ready to be added in the database.
 - `public function save(UserBean $obj)` : saves a UserBean object in database (TDBM can also decide to save the object by itself so most of the time, you don't need to call this function explicitly)
-- `public function getList()` : returns all users records as an array of "UserBean" objects.
+- `public function findAll()` : returns all users records as an array of "UserBean" objects.
 - `public function getById($id, $lazyLoading = false)` : Get a UserBean specified by its ID (its primary key)
 - `public function delete($obj, $cascade=false)` : Deletes the UserBean passed in parameter.
 If $cascade is set to true, it will delete all objects linked to $obj.